Merzasphor/MWSE/docs/source/lua/type/tes3cell.rst

     The filename of the mod that owns this object.

 `statics`_ (`tes3referenceList`_)
+    Read-only.
 One of the three reference collections for a cell.

 `sunColor`_ (`tes3packedColor`_)
     The cell's sun color.
 Only available on interior cells.